Chalarangelo/30-seconds-of-code/snippets/toPairs.md

 tags: object,array,intermediate
 ---

-Creates an array of key-value pair arrays from an object or other iterable (object, array, string, set etc.).
+Creates an array of key-value pair arrays from an object or other iterable.

-- Check if `Symbol.iterator` is defined and, if so, use `Array.prototype.entries()` to get an iterator for the given iterable, `Array.from()` to convert the result to an array of key-value pair arrays.
+- Check if `Symbol.iterator` is defined and, if so, use `Array.prototype.entries()` to get an iterator for the given iterable.
+- Use `Array.from()` to convert the result to an array of key-value pair arrays.
 - If `Symbol.iterator` is not defined for `obj`, use `Object.entries()` instead.

 ```js